AliSolaxay35/AliSolaxay35/README.md

 - 🧠 Extra Info:
 - 🐺 A Leftist(Socialist), Shamanist(Tengrism) Coder — Howling Like A Lone Wolf For Justice.
 - 🏕️ I Love Traveling And Exploring Nature.
-- 🗣️ I Speak English, Türkçe, Azərbaycan Türkcəsi, Deutsch And Farsi (Persian).
+- 🗣️ I Speak English, Türkçe, Azərbaycan Türkcəsi, Deutsch And Farsi.
 - 🔬 I'm Familiar With Conducting Most Clinical Trials.
 - 🎶 I'm Passionate About Azerbaijani Muğam And Traditional Instruments Like Tar And Qamança.
 - 🎮 One Of My Hobbies Is Video Games And 🎨 I Also Enjoy Artwork And Graphics.